 -

-Energy cost control (up to 50% of energy use in some buildings)
+Energy cost control (accounting for up to 50% of energy use in some facilities)

 -